devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/architecture.md

 The preset visualiser already exposes serialisable semantic data through `controller.data` and restores it through `controller.loadData(data)`.
 The existing development-only `CreateLink` places that integer data directly in the URL.
 It does not preserve the algorithm, arguments, playback position, schema version, or values outside its two-character encoding assumptions.

-The server currently uses MongoDB/Mongoose for its unfinished save/load feature.
-This proposal does not describe MongoDB as a target architecture.
-New snapshot persistence uses PostgreSQL.
-Migrating unrelated user, workspace, or legacy save/load persistence is outside this feature.
+The Phase 1 backend now runs in PostgreSQL-only local mode.
+It mounts filesystem workspace routes, returns explicit `503 LEGACY_DATABASE_UNAVAILABLE` responses for the legacy MongoDB-dependent endpoints, and does not require a MongoDB connection.
+The snapshot router is mounted but remains a placeholder until the API phase is implemented.
+Migrating unrelated user, workspace, or legacy save/load persistence remains outside this feature.

 ## Important state-model constraint